faerber-lab/faerber-lab.github.io/_pages/coureses_ss2026.md

 search: true
 ---

-Planned courses for the **Summer Semester 2026** (subject to confirmation in the official course catalog):
+The following courses are offered in the **Summer Semester 2026** at TU Dresden:

 | **Course Title**                                                      | **Modules**                    | **SWS**  |
 |-----------------------------------------------------------------------|--------------------------------|----------|